tjd1234/cmpt135spring2024/obsidian/135website2024/Separate compilation.md

 ## Definitions and Declarations
 To split a C++ program into multiple files, we must distinguish between **definitions** and **declarations**.
 Variables, functions, methods, classes, structs, etc. can *declared*.

 When you *declare* something, you give it a name and associated type information, but you don't give it a value/implementation.
-When you *define* something, you give a value or implementation.
+When you *define* something, you give it a value or implementation.

 For example, here is a *declaration* and *definition* of a function that squares a number: